 Ever wonder what a Canuck is?
 How about a Blue Jacket?
-With the NHL season kicking off this week, here's a breakdown of how the league's 30 teams got their names.
+With another NHL season upon us, here's a breakdown of how the league's 30 teams got their names.

 1. New York Rangers